The AI methodology for French SMEs and mid-caps

 Regulation (EU) 2024/1689 phases in across 2026.
 For SMEs using AI systems: registry of AI systems, transparency vis-à-vis end users, traceability of AI decisions.
 Low cost if governance was put in place from phase 3; heavy otherwise.

-Junyr™ brings together Méthode Junyr™ — the AI transformation framework for SMEs — Junyr Mail™ — sovereign webmail with RFC 3161 cryptographic timestamping — and Junyr Agents™ — the AI agent recruitment and management platform.
+Junyr™ brings together Méthode Junyr™ — the AI transformation framework for SMEs — Junyr Suite — the sovereign AI operating system for SMEs (email, calendar, documents, CRM and finance) with native MCP integration and RFC 3161 cryptographic timestamping (formerly Junyr Mail) — and Junyr Agents™ — the AI agent recruitment and management platform.